ale-casco/lyticEBV_RNAseq/README.md

 # lyticEBV_RNAseq

 ## Overview
 This repository contains the scripts and workflows used in our study on bulk RNA-seq data from FAC-sorted latent, early lytic, and late lytic fractions of lymphoblastoid cell lines (LCLs) transformed by a dual-fluorescent lytic reporter Epstein-Barr virus (EBV).
-Data processing was conducted using bash scripts within an Ubuntu Linux environment, with additional processing and visualization performed in R on a Windows platform..
+Data processing was conducted using bash scripts within an Ubuntu Linux environment, with additional processing and visualization performed in R on a Windows platform.

 ## Data Availability